 - Tap the Settings button.

-- Tap the Style item
+- Tap the Style option.

 - In the Description section, give your subtitle style a name.
 Something descriptive is helpful, but it doesn’t really matter.
 Then in the Text section directly below the Description, tap the Font item

 - From here, select a font that works best for you.
 As usual, you can ‘preview’ what each one looks like in the top section of the window.
 VERY IMPORTANT – make sure to toggle the Video Override option to OFF.